Eddie and the Hot Rods

 Eddie and the Hot Rods are a pub rock band from Essex founded in 1975.
 They are best known for their 1977 UK top ten hit "Do Anything You Wanna Do", released under the shortened name Rods.
 The group broke up in 1985, but reformed in 1996.
 Singer Barrie Masters was the only constant member until his death in 2019.
-The band continue to tour, fronted these days by their former bassist, Ian 'Dipster' Dean.
+The band continued to tour, fronted by their former bassist, Ian 'Dipster' Dean.

 History

 Formation

-The band was formed in Canvey Island, Essex, England, during 1975 by guitarist Dave Higgs (who had previously played in the Fix with Lee Brilleaux), with drummer Steve Nicol, bassist Rob Steele, and singer Barrie Masters (born in Rochford, Essex; 4 May 1956 – 2 October 2019).
+The band was formed in Westcliff-on-Sea, Essex, England, during 1975 by guitarist Dave Higgs (who had previously played in the Fix with Lee Brilleaux), with drummer Steve Nicol, bassist Rob Steele, and singer Barrie Masters (born in Rochford, Essex; 4 May 1956 – 2 October 2019).

 Before rising to semi-stardom in 1977, the Hot Rods underwent several changes in personnel: one of the first members to leave the band was "Eddie" himself, which was a dummy that featured prominently in the Hot Rods' early gigs and was discarded as the joke had worn thin.
 Otherwise, the band consisted of Barrie Masters on vocals, Pete Wall and Dave Higgs on guitar, Rob Steele on bass and Steve Nicol on drums.
 Ed Hollis (brother of Talk Talk's Mark Hollis) became their manager.

 In May 1975, after building a live reputation, they secured a Saturday-night residency at The Kensington in London.
 This was followed in October by a joint residency with the 101ers at The Nashville, playing alternate headline sets.
 In November, after positive press reviews of their live shows, they were signed by Island Records.